RevealBi/Documentation/en/dashboards/dashboard-linking.md

 There are two parameters that you need to define:

   - The **URL** the visualization will point to.
-You will be redirected to it once a chart element or table row is selected.
+You will be redirected to it once the lynk symbol is selected.

   - The **Link Name**, which is the title the users will see if they select the grid row or chart element.